myzkey/ts-unused-cleaner/example/README.md

 ## Learning Points

 This example showcases:
-- How TS Unused Finder detects different types of unused elements
+- How TS Unused Cleaner detects different types of unused elements
 - Configuration options and their effects
 - Real-world project structure with mixed used/unused code
 - Performance benefits of the Rust implementation